 - After you detoxify your body, you’ll need to work on changing your eating behaviors.
 You may need to avoid certain people, places (such as restaurants), situations and foods that intensify cravings or make you more likely to consume the problem food.
 You also may need to break associations between food and routines or events, such as eating ice cream before bed or having buttery popcorn at the movie theater.

 - Other strategies that can help include tracking your food consumption, preplanning your meals and eating mindfully.

 Although some people can gradually reintroduce small amounts of problem foods into their diets, other people must avoid them indefinitely to maintain control over their food addiction.
 You should pay close attention to how your body responds to your problem foods to decide what long-term management strategy is right for you.

-If you need professional support to lose weight and overcome food addiction, Virtua’s medical weight-loss program may be right for you.
+If you need professional support to help you lose weight, talk to your primary care physician to see what options may be right for you.